PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 [7, 12, 81]
 ```

+##### Wildcards in Object Pattern Matching

+You can use a wildcard `*` when using an object definition when performing pattern matching of object content.
+Wildcards can be used to
+match any object properties.
+Consider the following pattern matching script that matches properties of an object and puts the values in
+the corresponding variable references:

+	{
+		"name":Required(Str(Name)),
+		"age":Optional(Int(Age)),
+		"profession":Optional(Str(Profession)),
+		"employedSince":Required(DateTime(EmployedSince))
+	}
+	:=
+	{
+		"name":"Kalle",
+		"age":50,
+		"profession":"Bus Driver",
+		"employedSince":DateTime(2010,1,02)
+	};

+But if you are only interested in the name and the date when the person was employed, you can use wildcards to ignore the other elements
+and attributes:

+	{
+		"name":Required(Str(Name)),
+		"employedSince":Required(DateTime(EmployedSince)),
+		*
+	}
+	:=
+	{
+		"name":"Kalle",
+		"age":50,
+		"profession":"Bus Driver",
+		"employedSince":DateTime(2010,1,02)
+	};

 ### Suffix-operators

 Suffix-operators are written after the operand to which they are applied.
 The following table lists available suffix operators: